Love is absolutely necessary if we ever expect to get full realization

 Given in California on February 25, 1965

 I thought tonight I might talk on the subject of love.
 Love is one word I seldom use, mainly because it’s so misunderstood.
-I also believe that only through growth do we understand what love is, that by defining it we just add some more words to the usual words and it doesn’t really convey the meaning of the word, love.
-But love is an absolutely necessary ingredient on the path if we ever expect to get full realization.
-We must increase our love until it is complete.
+And I also believe that only through growth do we understand what love is, that by defining it we just add some more words to the usual words and it doesn’t really convey the meaning of the word, love.
+But love is an absolutely necessary ingredient on the path.
+If we ever expect to get full realization, we must increase our love until it is complete.

 The concept of possession is just the opposite of the meaning of love.
 In love there is never a holding on to, a fencing in, or anything like that.
-Love has a sense of freeing the ones we love.
-When we are giving, [our] attitude [is that] we want the other one to have what the other one wants.
+Love has a sense of freeing the ones we love; when we are giving, an attitude that we want the other one to have what the other one wants.
 I guess the best example of this type of love is the love of a mother or father for a child.
 A mother will sacrifice and give everything to the child without considering herself.

 Love is the most powerful force in the universe